EberlyODL/chem202/pla-lecture-24.md

 The same trends as above are seen with alkyl halides under Sn1/E1 conditions.
 See sections 8.3-4 and pages 282-283.

-However, a two other reaction pathways are possible depending on conditions: Sn2 and E2.
+However, two other reaction pathways are possible depending on conditions: Sn2 and E2.
 The "2" comes from the fact that the reaction is bimolecular, meaning that two molecules are involved in the rate determining step.

 What we know from experiments: